 4. CONCLUSION

-In conclusion, dietary supplementation with encapsulated noni (Morinda citrifolia L.) fruit extract enriched with Zinc and Copper (EENZnCu) is an effective functional feed additive that modulates the metabolism of broiler chickens.
+Dietary supplementation with encapsulated noni (Morinda citrifolia L.) fruit extract enriched with Zinc and Copper (EENZnCu) is an effective functional feed additive that modulates the metabolism of broiler chickens.
 The inclusion of EENZnCu at 0.18% is the optimal dosage to comprehensively improve production traits and meat chemical quality.
 This specific supplementation level significantly increases carcass weight and crude protein content of meat, while simultaneously causing a drastic reduction in fat and cholesterol accumulation, thereby providing a viable nutritional strategy to produce healthier poultry meat for human consumption.

 References